 Not only do repeat customers convert more often, they have a higher average order value than first time buyers.
 This means that your repeat customers are buying more from your store and more often!

 The number of previous purchases and how long they’ve been a customer directly impacts how much a repeat customer spends.

 Let’s look at the first factor affecting how much a repeat customer spends: the number of previous purchases.
-A study by RJMetrics found that your loyal top 10% spend 3 times more per order than the lower 90%, and your top 1% of customers spend 5 times more than the lower 99%.
+Did you know that your loyal top 10% spend 3 times more per order than the lower 90%, and your top 1% of customers spend 5 times more than the lower 99%.

 The next important factor is how long a customer has been shopping with you.
 Our research indicates that the longer a customer shops with your brand, the higher their average order value will be for most industries.
 For example, beauty and cosmetics shoppers purchase 30% more per order after shopping with a company for 6 months and 45% more per order after 36 months.

 They also found similar results in all of the categories they studied.
 Clearly, repeat customers have a high lifetime value, which contributes to a higher value per order over time.